umzattar/New_replate/README.md

 ---

 ## Live Demo

 https://foodlast.infinityfree.me/index.php

 ---

 ## About

-REPLATE is a web-based platform that connects restaurants with customers looking for affordable meals made from surplus food.
-Instead of wasting perfectly good food, restaurants can publish available meals on the platform, allowing users to purchase them at lower prices.
+WECARE is a web-based platform that connects restaurants with customers looking for affordable meals made from surplus food.
+Instead of wasting perfectly good food, restaurants can publish available meals on the platform, allowing users to purchase them at discounted prices.

-The platform aims to reduce food waste, support local businesses, and encourage environmentally responsible consumption.
+The platform helps reduce food waste, supports local restaurants, and encourages sustainable consumption through an easy-to-use online marketplace.

 ---